 You must wear shoes while walking around the train because there are pinch points between cars that could hurt your toes.

 Heels may not be the best shoes for train travel because they can change your center of balance.
-If you need heels, short heels are better, or you should bring a change of shoes.
+If you need heels, short heels are preferable, or consider bringing a change of shoes.

 12) Can I get off the train during my Amtrak trip?

-There are select stops to get off the train for a smoke or fresh air.
+There are select stops where you can get off the train for a smoke or some fresh air.
 Smoke stops are usually crew changes and refueling stops.

 When Amtrak arrives early, it holds the train until the scheduled time.
 If the passengers wait a while, conductors often allow them to take a quick, fresh-air break.

 If you get off the train, don’t wander too far.
-When it is time for the train to leave, the conductors alert the crew and passengers, and they are off.
+When it’s time for the train to leave, the conductors alert the crew and passengers, and they depart.

 As a warning, the engineer may blow the horn (two quick toots) when it’s time to board.
 If you do not make it on the train, the train WILL LEAVE WITHOUT YOU!